rstudio/renv/tests/testthat/_snaps/bioconductor.md

       # Installing packages ---

       - Installing BiocVersion ...
-OK [copied from cache]
+OK [copied from cache in XXs]
       - Installing BiocGenerics ...
-OK [copied from cache]
+OK [copied from cache in XXs]

       Successfully installed 2 packages in XXXX seconds.